-SAFRING has received primary ringing data from 185 bird ringers during 2023, but ringers continue to submit data for 2023 and this number is likely to increase slightly.
-A total of 13 new A-licence SAFRING ringers were registered in the calendar year.
-Thus far for 2023, primary ringing data were received from 13 African countries, with resighting or recapture data of ringed birds from another 18 countries, mostly in Europe, North Africa and the Middle East.
+SAFRING received primary ringing data from 123 bird ringers during 2024, but ringers continue to submit data for 2024, so this number is likely to increase slightly.
+A total of 7 new SAFRING ringers were registered in the calendar year.
+Thus far for 2024, primary ringing data were received from 8 African countries, with resighting or recapture data of ringed birds from another 5 countries, mostly in Europe, North Africa and the Middle East.

 Social media